Raghavendra-PR/DataScience-Capstone/README.md

 ### Application and final presentation
 #### Links:
 - Application can be viewed at: https://raghu-7.shinyapps.io/ShinyApp/
+- Milestone Presentation can be viewed at http://rpubs.com/Raghavendra/482870
-- Presentation can be viewed at http://rpubs.com/Raghavendra/DataScience-Capstone
+- Capstone Presentation can be viewed at http://rpubs.com/Raghavendra/484092